AlejoDuarte23/Image_EXIF_Sorter/README.md

-# STR11 Image Processing Project
+# Image Sorter

-This project processes images from the STR11 dataset, sorts them by defects, and exports the information to JSON and Excel formats.
+This project processes images that have EXIF metadata, sorts them into folders, and exports the information to JSON and Excel formats.

 ## Instructions